felipepastor/maps-with-backbone-marionette/README.md

 * **Material Design/Bootstrap**: Scaffolding the template and design stuffs
 * **MomentJS**: Manipulation of Date and time.

-### BDD/TDD ###
+### What is missing? ###

-* It was missing the tests and gulp tasks to automate their execution.
-I found it difficult to integrate the three technologies Jasmine / RequireJS / Marionette.
+* **BDD/TDD**: It was missing the tests and gulp tasks to automate their executions.
+I found it difficult to integrate the three technologies Jasmine/RequireJS/Marionette.